Powerlearnproject/se-day1-assignment-peshy04/README.md

-List and briefly explain the phases of the Software Development Life Cycle. requirement analysis - gathering and anaslyzing user needs to define project scoop and objectives. design- creating architecture, system models and UI\UX desing based on requirements. implementation - writing and integrating code to build the software. testing - identifying and fixing bugs to ensure functionality and reliabiility.
+List and briefly explain the phases of the Software Development Life Cycle.

+requirement analysis - gathering and analyzing user needs to define project scoop and objectives. design- creating architecture, system models and UI\UX desing based on requirements. implementation - writing and integrating code to build the software. testing - identifying and fixing bugs to ensure functionality and reliabiility.